zerasul/genesis-code/README.md

 * Compile & Run command: first compile and later run the rom.bin file in an emulator.
 * Create project: Select a folder and create a Hello World project ready for compile and run.
 * Set Gens Command: Update the configuration and adds the command path to run Gens Emulator.
+* Compile For debug command: Compile the project with debug options.
 * SGDK Resource Files Code Completion.
 * Added remote debugging configuration for use with GDB.
 * Compatible with [MarsDev](https://github.com/andwn/marsdev) Toolchain.